mathworks-ref-arch/license-manager-for-matlab-on-aws/README.md

 * Security Group (AWS::EC2::SecurityGroup): The security group defines the ports that are opened for ingress to the cluster:
   * 22: Required for SSH access to the cluster nodes.
   * 443: Required for HTTPS access to the dashboard.
-  * 27000-27001: Required for communication from MATLAB and MATLAB workers to the Network License Manager for MATLAB.
+  * 27000-27001: Required for communication from MATLAB and MATLAB workers to the network license manager for MATLAB.
 * Internal Security Group Traffic Rule (AWS::EC2::SecurityGroupIngress): Opens access to network traffic between all instances internally.
 * Elastic IP: An elastic IP is created so that the server can be restarted and keep the same IP and MAC address to ensure the license file downloaded from MathWorks remains valid.

 ### Instances
-* Network License Manager instance (AWS::EC2::Instance): An EC2 instance for the license server.
+* Network license manager instance (AWS::EC2::Instance): An EC2 instance for the license server.

 # Enhancement Request
 Provide suggestions for additional features or capabilities using the following link: [https://www.mathworks.com/cloud/enhancement-request.html](https://www.mathworks.com/cloud/enhancement-request.html)